mongodb/specifications/source/unified-test-format/unified-test-format.rst

       ``keyVaultClient: *client0``).

     - ``keyVaultNamespace``: Required string.
-The database and collection to use as the keyvault collection for this encryptedClient.
+The database and collection to use as the key vault collection for this encryptedClient.
 The namespace takes the form ``database.collection`` (e.g.
       ``keyVaultNamespace: keyvault.datakeys``).